A DIY home energy audit allows you to see your biggest energy drains empowering you to make bigger energy savings.

-The cost of electricity just keeps going up (heck, all the bills are going up), and if the experts have it right, energy costs are going to continue to skyrocket.
+The cost of electricity just keeps goings skyward, and if the experts have it right, energy costs are going to continue their steady ascent.

-So to keep on top of the rising prices, you’re going to have to do more than change the light bulbs.
+So to keep on top of the rising prices, you’re going to have to do more than changing the light bulbs.

 To get the biggest savings, you have to look at your biggest areas of energy consumption and focus on reducing your big spenders (as well as switching light bulbs, of course).